Sustainability and Community Engagement

 We reduce our energy use by:

 - Upgrading our equipment regularly to energy-star rated models

-- Lights have been changed to LED where possible.
+- Lights have been changed to LED where these options are possible.

 We reduce our use of paper: